Telefonica/android-snaptesting/README.md

     id("com.telefonica.androidsnaptesting-plugin") version $android_snaptesting_version apply false
 }
 ```

-Then, include it into your specific application or library build.gradle:
+Then, apply it in your application or library module:

 ```gradle
 plugins {
     ...